 I try to cook something special and complicated every week so I need to plan to have the ingredients handy.
 Otherwise, I just buy salad stuff, and veggies for stir fries or to accompany our frozen meals, which I choose when time is tight or I am too busy to cook.
 Once I see the freezer is getting low, we do a big weekend cook up.
 A batch of Bolognese could be at least fourteen serves.

 Spaghetti bol, chilli con carne ( to have with rice or baked potatoes) chicken soup, borscht, pumpkin soup, minestrone ( adding the pasta after defrosting), goulash, several curries…..

-These cool mums have, through trial and error, decided what works best for them in the kitchen.
+All of these cool mums have, through trial and error, decided what works best for them in the kitchen.
 And that is what it is about.
 Any combination is fine so long as it makes for a stress free, harmonious, heathy and colourful family life.

 Do you plan your meals?
 Which way works best for you